keptn/enhancement-proposals/text/0009-definition-of-remediation-action.md

 - How can we model a "rollback" action?
 Is this the type: *keptn-built-in* and a standard feature of the remedation-service?
 - How can the user write remediation actions for unknown problems?
+- Do we need the `name` property for an action?

 ## Future possibilities